Peter Hall (architect): Early life and career

-Hall was born in Newcastle, New South Wales and spent his childhood in Narrabri and Boggabri in the far west of the state.
+Hall was born in Newcastle, New South Wales and spent his childhood in Narrabri and Boggabri, two towns in the North Western Slopes region of New South Wales.
 A high-achieving student, he won scholarships to Cranbrook School, Sydney (1943), and to the University of Sydney and Wesley College in 1949.
 He was first a student of languages and archaeology, then transferred to architecture, graduating with degrees in both Architecture (1957) and Arts (1958).
 In undergraduate years he also held a traineeship with the Government Architect's Office of the NSW Public Works Department, working in the office after graduation until early 1966.

 Winning the University of Sydney's Hezlet Bequest Scholarship in 1958, Hall travelled overseas and in June 1959 married Libby Bryant, a former University of Sydney architecture student, in London.
 They embarked on an extended tour of Europe.
 Hall was particularly absorbed by the architecture of the Mediterranean countries and also admired the early work of Jørn Utzon who in 1957 had won the design competition for the Sydney Opera House.
 In Denmark Hall included a visit to Utzon's studio in Hellebaek, unsuccessfully seeking short-term work because he could not stay long enough to make his employment worthwhile.
 After this comprehensive ‘grand tour’ the couple returned to London where Hall gained further experience in the office of Anderson Forster & Wilcox 1959–60.

 Returning to Sydney to work in the Government Architect's office, Peter Hall was responsible for designing a range of public buildings.
 These included extensions to the Registrar-General's building, the Law Courts in Taylor Square, Sydney, the new Library for Macquarie University, and new buildings for Chemistry and Agricultural Economics at the University of New England, Armidale.
 His design for Goldstein Dining Hall at the University of New South Wales won the Royal Australian Institute of Architects’ Sir John Sulman Medal in 1964.
 Goldstein Hall established Hall's reputation in the architectural profession and in early February 1966 he left the Government Architect's Office to begin private practice.

 Peter Hall, Goldstein Hall refectory, University of New South Wales, Sydney, 1964.
 The Goldstein college complex won Hall the prestigious Sulman Medal in 1965.